unthingable/monster-jam/docs/README.md

 * Hide disabled: tracks — disabled tracks are skipped

 # Changelog

+## 8.0b15

+* Note expressions editor
+  * Now self-activated when steps are held, no longer need to press TUNE
+  * Added single row mode, control one parameter for all notes in a row
+* Pattern page follow disabled when holding steps
+* Previous slider mode auto-restores after expressions editor
+* Fixed: step size could be set impromperly when switching tracks

 ## 8.0b14
 * Step: multi-row notes were wrapping incorrectly